AVAILABLE ON DVD

-Though I was unable to legally view 1957’s The Steel Bayonet, I think it’s obvious from the ones I did get to see and review that Hammer was pretty good at war movies, even the films seem to be fairly obscure.
+Though I was unable to legally view 1957’s The Steel Bayonet, I think it’s obvious from the ones that I did get to see and review that Hammer was pretty good at war movies, even if the films seem to be fairly obscure.
 Yesterday’s Enemy could be the best non-horror film from the studio in my chronological run-through that I’ve watched so far, and it’s almost criminal that this powerful anti-war drama isn’t more well known and considered more highly in films of this nature, especially as it got good reviews when it came out in cinemas [it seems funny these days that Columbia asked Hammer to edit out numerous uses of the word “bastard” for its American release] and was even nominated for some BAFTAS, quite amazing considering the usual response to Hammer’s product.
 Lord Mountbatten, seated next to producer Michael Carreras at the premiere, said that he could actually recognise bits of the Burmese jungle on screen.
 Carreras didn’t have the heart to tell him that the whole thing was shot at Bray and Shepperton studios.
-To modern eyes, that’s the film’s one notable flaw – the sets, while quite elaborate, are rather unconvincing, which is okay for a Gothic fairytale horror but not a realistic war picture – but after a while one just forgets about that, largely due to the intelligent script by Peter Newman, who adapted his own BBC teleplay, itself based on a war crime perpetrated by a British army captain in Burma in 1942, for the screen.
+To modern eyes, that’s the film’s one notable flaw – the sets, while quite elaborate, are rather unconvincing, which is fine for a Gothic fantasy horror but not a realistic war picture – but after a while one just forgets about that, largely due to the intelligent script by Peter Newman, who adapted his own BBC teleplay for the screen, itself based on a true war crime perpetrated by a British army captain in Burma in 1942.